fedspendingtransparency/data-act-broker-backend/doc/CONTRIBUTING.md

 ### Initialize Broker Backend Applications

 You will need to run two scripts to setup the broker's backend components.
 These create the necessary databases and data.
+If you're using a local DynamoDB, make sure it's running.

         $ webbroker -i
         $ validator -i